 - a.
-The Search Committee should develop guidelines for phone references or review of reference letters: - Identify who makes the calls - Determine focus areas for questions - Develop questions to learn about past performance - Ask the candidate for additional references beyond the list they provide - b.
-Reference checks are completed before an offer is made. - c.
-Background checks will also be performed.
+The Search Committee should develop guidelines for phone references or review of reference letters: - Identify who makes the calls - Determine focus areas for questions - Develop questions to learn about pastperformance - Ask the candidate for additional references beyond the list they provide - b.
+Reference checks are completed before an offer ismade. - c.
+Candidates should be informed that background checks will also be performed.